CDCgov/phinvads-go/README.md

 You may choose to manage your database using Docker. `phinvads-go` provides a [Docker Compose](https://docs.docker.com/compose/) file to allow for a streamlined database setup.
 Please download and install [Rancher Desktop](https://rancherdesktop.io/) if you don't already have it installed.

-Note: If you'd prefer to install PostgreSQL locally, please see the [Local Database Setup](#local-database-setup) section.
+Note: If you'd prefer to install PostgreSQL locally, please skip the rest of this section and refer to the [Local Database Setup](#local-database-setup) section instead.

 To start your database, run this command: